openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 #.
 Connect the SD card:

    Connect the SD card to a machine other than the target Raspberry Pi.
-If any filesystems are automatically mounted (e.g. by GNOME) unmount them.
+If any filesystems are automatically mounted (e.g. by GNOME), unmount them.
    Determine the device name (which is almost certainly as shown below) and set it in a variable::